appbaseio/reactivesearch/content/docs/data/model.md

 sidebar: 'docs'
 ---

-Appbase.io offers two different ways to use ElasticSearch: [Clusters](https://appbase.io/clusters) and [Apps](https://appbase.io/apps).
-In this post, we will provide a primer on how to model data in ElasticSearch.
+Appbase.io offers two different ways to use Elasticsearch: [Clusters](https://appbase.io/clusters) and [Apps](https://appbase.io/apps).
+In this post, we will provide a primer on how to model data in Elasticsearch.

 ![](https://i.imgur.com/aaxqnN2.png)

-The appbase.io stack supercharges ElasticSearch with a streamlined development experience, provides actionable analytics to measure the business impact of search, and enterprise grade security.
+The appbase.io stack supercharges Elasticsearch with a streamlined development experience, provides actionable analytics to measure the business impact of search, and enterprise grade security.

-As far as data modeling is concerned, it's ElasticSearch all the way!
+As far as data modeling is concerned, it's Elasticsearch all the way!

 ## Cluster

-An [appbase.io cluster](/docs/hosting/clusters/) is equivalent to an ElasticSearch cluster.
+An [appbase.io cluster](/docs/hosting/clusters/) is equivalent to an Elasticsearch cluster.
 You can use appbase.io to:
-- deploy ElasticSearch and appbase.io together as a hosted service or,
+- deploy Elasticsearch and appbase.io together as a hosted service or,
-- deploy appbase.io along with [your own ElasticSearch cluster](/docs/hosting/byoc/).
+- deploy appbase.io along with [your own Elasticsearch cluster](/docs/hosting/byoc/).

-ElasticSearch is a distributed search and analytics engine built on top of Apache Lucene.
+Elasticsearch is a distributed search and analytics engine built on top of Apache Lucene.

 ## App <span style="font-weight: 200;">aka Index</span>

 A cluster is composed of apps (aka indexes).
-[An app in appbase.io](https://appbase.io/apps) is equivalent to an index in ElasticSearch.
+[An app in appbase.io](https://appbase.io/apps) is equivalent to an index in Elasticsearch.

 An app (or index) is an optimized collection of documents that are related to each other.